The long-term effects of TBI can cause severe difficulties throughout life.

-We know that reading about all the possible long-term effects of TBI can be overwhelming, but you most likely will not develop all the conditions mentioned here.
+We know that reading about all the long-term effects of TBI can seem overwhelming, but you most likely will not develop all the conditions mentioned here.

 By keeping active, staying open with others, and finding people who will support you with your recovery, you can greatly reduce your chances of developing these symptoms.
 And if they do still appear, their impact on you will be much smaller than if you do nothing.

 It’s also very important to have regular check-ups with your doctor, even if it’s been years since your injury.
 This allows you to detect some of these conditions early and get the right interventions as soon as possible.